 You will have a hundred sets of chords at your fingertips with up to twelve chords per set.
 Each set is comprised of chords for a specific genre.
 The genres range from jazz, RnB, and blues to house, trance, and synth-wave.
 Roland has even included chords for cinematic songs.
 Overall, there are roughly seventeen different genres and various genres to choose from.
-Once a genre has been selected, chords are programmed to play with the press of a single key.
-You won’t need to know chord shapes to create lavish sounds.

 - Chord Style

 Alongside easily playing chords based on genre, you can adjust the style used to play the chord.
 By adjusting the style, you can add flair to the chords played.
 There are up to nine different styling options and twelve variations for the first five styles.
 The style options include arpeggio variations, rhythmical timing options, and simple and rhythmic chord strumming.